zer0Kerbal/HistoricArchive/readme.md

 # Historic Archive (LHA)

-A 9-piece, add-on parts pack for the SpaceX Launch Pack that includes the original DragonRider concept capsule and associated parts.
+9-piece, add-on parts pack for the SpaceX Launch Pack that includes the original DragonRider concept capsule and associated parts.

 NOTE: only the 'HD' textures are included, the 'normal' and the 'LD' textures are available to download and use instead.